dfinity/icp-hello-world-motoko/README.md

 You can find your canister's frontend running under http://localhost:8080.

 If you make changes to the backend canister, remember to call `dfx deploy` first; it suffices to reload the frontend canister's webpage to reflect the changes you've made.
-If your environment was restarted or has been inactive over some time, you might need to run `dfx start` before running `dfx deploy`.
+If your environment was restarted or has been inactive over some time, you might need to run `dfx start --background` before running `dfx deploy`.

 ## Local Development